Welcome to the St Helen’s Primary School Governors page.

 - Finance & Staffing

 Business is conducted through meetings where we make decisions collectively as a team.
-Our role is strategic, while the Head, with whom we work closely, has responsibility for the day-to-day management of the school.
-Meetings take place early in the evening – around 6.30pm – and can involve a lot of paperwork so it helps to have read what we can in advance.
-Meetings of the Full Governing Body are scheduled for:
+Meetings take place early in the evening and can involve a lot of paperwork which needs to be read in advance.
+Meetings of the Full Governing Body are normally held in September, November, December, January, March, May and July.
+The date of the next meeting is:

 The Minutes of previous meetings can be accessed by clicking the links below:

-As well as meeting together regularly as a Governing Body, Governors like to come and visit the school and be involved in school life.
+Governors also like to come and visit the school and be involved in school life ( as much as circumstances allow) .
 We particularly enjoy attending events like concerts, sporting events, festivals and Church Services where we can celebrate the achievements of the children as well as sharing in significant moments in the life of the school.
+Twice a year we organise Governor days during which we focus on a particular area of school life in line with school’s strategy.
 Above all, we hope to support the staff of the school in creating a safe, happy and pleasant environment in which to learn and play together.

 Becoming a Governor